-STATus:PRESet sets all bits in the PTR registers and clears all bits in the NTR registers.
+STATus: PRESet sets all bits in the NTR and PTR registers to 0.

-Parameter Typical Return A decimal value corresponding to the binary-weighted sum of the register's bits. bit value> Enable bit 3 and 4 in the NTR register: STAT:OPER:NTR 24 Enable bit 3 and 4 in the PTR register: STAT:OPER:PTR 24
+Parameter Typical Return A decimal value corresponding to the binary-weighted sum of the register's bits. <bit value=""></bit>

+Parameter Typical Return Enable bit 3 and 4 in the NTR register: STAT:OPER:NTR 24 Enable bit 3 and 4 in the PTR register: S TAT:OPER:PTR 24